SE::Google::Suggest - Google Search Suggestion Scraper

 buy essay friend

-Output of query, suggestions by query + suggestion type
+Output of query, suggests for the query + suggest type

 Result format: